illinoistech-itm/jhajek/itmd-521/labs/module-06/recorded-explanation.md

 ## Deliverable Requirements

-Upon completing the lab, record a video not less than 2 minutes and not more than 7, to explain your work and output based on the questions listed below.
+Upon completing the lab, record a video not less than 2 minutes and not more than 5 minutes, to explain your work and output based on the questions listed below.
 Upload the video to Canvas.
 Double check your video before uploading to see if the audio and screen recording is done correctly.

 * Make sure to introduce yourself and tell us which section you are in (briefly)
 * Demonstrate and explain the code that answers the questions posed in each of the 4 parts